hckmd/hckmd.github.io/projects/accessibility-review.md

             A "Back to Top" button that appears when a visitor scrolls down the page, which allows someone operating the website with a keyboard (or assistive device) to go back to the top of the site easily.
         </li>
         <li>
-            Breadcrumbs, where a link and text is shown on a page, which helps a visitor see their location within the site.
+            Breadcrumbs, where a link and text is shown on a page, which helps a visitor understand their location within the site.
 An example of a breadcrumb on the Literacy Apps project page is shown in the image below.
         </li>
     </ul>
     <div class="row">